Lombiq/NodeJs-Extensions/Readme.md

         }'
 ```

+You have to provide a JSON object for the `scripts` and `styles-css` inputs, where the property names are the relative paths of the projects you want to inspect, and the values become the`nodejsExtensions` properties in the temporarily generated _package.json_ files used for the linting operation.
+For more information, check out the workflow inputs [here](.github/workflows/lint.yml).

+### Simplified configuration

 If the files to be linted are located in the _./Assets/Scripts_ and _./Assets/Styles_ subdirectories, then you can use the simplified comma-separated format:

 ```yml